 - A student who is enrolled in 90 hours of instructional time at one district school and 90 hours of instructional time at another school within the same district is NOT considered to be a full-time student.
-A student must be scheduled for a minimum of 360 total hours of instructional time within a given district in order to be reported as eligible for full-time funding by that same district. - Districts should generate electronic copies of all required student schedules on or about the applicable count date in order to ensure funding level is determined by the student's schedule as of that date. - Districts should review all student schedules to ensure that they completely and accurately represent the classes into which each student is enrolled and attending as of the applicable count date.
+A student must be scheduled for a minimum of 360 total hours of instructional time within the district in order to be considered full-time. - Districts should generate electronic copies of all required student schedules on or about the applicable count date in order to ensure funding level is determined by the student's schedule as of that date. - Districts should review all student schedules to ensure that they completely and accurately represent the classes into which each student is enrolled and attending as of the applicable count date.